yj7o5/d1-vscode/README.md

   * **D1: Remove Account**: Remove an account from the object explorer.
   * **D1: Use Database**: Switch to a database within an Cloudflare account, to use as the desired database to run queries against.
   * **D1: Execute Query**: Execute Query script, D1 statements in the editor.

-## License

-This extension is licensed under the MIT License.
-See the LICENSE file for more information.

-## Contributing

-Contributions are welcome!
-Please see the CONTRIBUTING.md file for more information.

-## Feedback and Support

-If you have any feedback or issues with the extension, please submit them to the GitHub repository: [link to repo].

-## Acknowledgements

-This extension was inspired by [similar extension or tool] and would not be possible without the hard work of the Cloudflare D1 team.
-Thank you!